Connect with the Community - Volunteer with OISS

 Please do!
 Feel free to share this page on social media, or email our Assistant Director for Programs, email@example.com, to let us know about a prospective volunteer.

 How does this program impact the Yale and New Haven community?

 Our office strives to provide a welcoming environment to all of our international students, scholars, and their families.
-For a brief introduction about the impact that our various volunteer services have had in the lives of our participants, please take a look at a past article written by Yale News titled 'International students and scholars find friendship and community at Yale' (May 20, 2016).
+For a brief introduction about the impact that our various volunteer services have had in the lives of our participants, please take a look at a past article written by Yale News titled “Community Connections volunteers enjoy cross-cultural exchange, friendship” (October 2, 2018).

 How can I apply?

-Please fill out the questionnaire provided below!
+Please fill out this questionnaire.
 We'll be in touch once we have an opportunity available.